westbeta/westbeta.github.io/src/contact.md

 At West Beta, we provide quality applications, themes, plugins and extensions with a focus on modern interfaces and intuitive usability.

+Looking to develop a website or application?
+Reach out and let's chat about your next project.

 Have questions, comments or suggestions for our products or want to get in touch?
 Send us an email to <a href="mailto:support@westbeta.com">support@westbeta.com</a>
 or fill out the form below and we will reach out as soon as possible.
 For press inquiries, please contact us